V-Mayya/sql-project/index.md

 - Importance of certain methods used to deal with disaster

-The importance of certain methods to deal with the disaster can be analysed by conducting a query to identify the number of incidents where a certain method has been used (in this instance, the importance of funds for disaster relief).
+The importance of certain methods to deal with the disaster can be analysed by creating a query to identify the number of incidents where a certain method has been used (in this instance, the importance of funds for disaster relief).

 ```
 -- Number of times 'funds' were a method used to deal with aftermath of disaster